-Law 28/11 (as amended by Presidential Decree 208/19) governs downstream operations of crude oil refining and the storage, transportation, distribution and commercialisation of petroleum products undertaken by refinery operators, storage operators, transportation operators, distribution operators, wholesalers and retailers.
-Access to such activities is open to all economic agents, who may even exercise several of the abovementioned activities subject to licensing.
+Law 28/11 governs downstream operations of crude oil refining and the storage, transportation, distribution and commercialisation of petroleum products undertaken by refinery operators, storage operators, transportation operators, distribution operators, wholesalers and retailers.
+Access to such activities is open to all economic agents, who may even exercise several of the abovementioned activities, subject to licensing.